1. Who will benefit from coaching?

 13. Who do you usually coach?

-The short answer is that I work with people who want to change something in their lives.
-People who are not sure how to do it.
-People who know that by ignoring the issue, going for another holiday, getting another designer handbag/ pair of shoes will not solve the problem.
-Don’t get me wrong- I have noting against the above things, but thinking that a break in the sun or a little retail therapy will transform your life can be delusional and you may be disappointed with the results.
+The short answer is that I work with people who want to change something in their lives but are not sure how to do it.
+People who know that by ignoring the issue, going for another holiday, getting another designer handbag or pair of shoes will not solve the problem.
+Don’t get me wrong - I have nothing against the above, but thinking that a break in the sun or a little retail therapy will transform your life can be delusional and you may be disappointed with the results.

-On the other hand- I am a realist and I know that if you have some big commitments (kids, mortgage, people that depend on you), you cannot just quit your job tomorrow and go to Fiji because it ‘might’ make you happy.
+On the other hand, I am a realist and I know that if you have some big commitments (kids, mortgages, people that depend on you), you cannot just quit your job tomorrow and go to Fiji because it ‘might’ make you happy.
 It’s my job to help you make lasting changes, not waste your time on approaches that are not effective nor sustainable.

 14. I don’t think I can justify this cost…

-I thought the same way, until somebody changed the way I was looking at coaching.
-Think about it for a minute… How much are you prepared to spend on something that is a treat, like extravagant meal, luxurious holidays, or night out with too many cocktails??
+I thought the same way, until somebody changed the way I looked at coaching.
+Think about it for a minute.
+How much are you prepared to spend on something that is a treat, like an extravagant meal, a luxury holiday, or a night out with too many cocktails?
 How long does the good feeling last?
 A night?
-Two weeks the most- if it is holidays.
+Two weeks at the most?
 Coaching is about investing money into something that could encourage enduring positivity and give you much bigger life satisfaction.
 Just think about how different your life could be if you finally had the courage to make lasting changes, a clear plan of action to help you reach your goals, and somebody by your side who will push you out of your comfort zone to ensure you achieve everything you want and need.
 To me, this more than justifies the cost of a series of coaching sessions.
 But only you can be the judge of that!